-Today, ranking as the third in importance on the Pacific Coast, San Diego harbor may, tomorrow, attain a higher position in harbor relations.
+Today, ranking as the third in importance on the Pacific Coast, San Diego harbor accessible; free from rock and reef.

 That sentinel promontory, Point Loma, stands as a shield against the storms which might blow from the North, but which don't blow in San Diego's harbor, for stormy winds are unknown in the "Harbor of the Sun."